lsgs/redcap-tableau-wdc/README.md

    dictionary.

 2. Have the getSchema function perform a data dictionary download to enable configuration of field properties such as data type and format.
+Currently all project fields are loaded into Tableau as string fields.

 ********************************************************************************